 It’s undeniable—veggies are great for dogs!
 Carrots, broccoli, squash, tomatoes, cucumbers and more are great ways for your dog to get beneficial nutrients!
 However, your dog may think veggies are very deniable and turn their nose up.
 Thankfully, Erica at For the Love of Pooch found a perfect way to make eating veggies a great experience for her dog, Mochi!
-Follow her recipe for Veggie & Cheese Delight dog treat below!
+See Veggie & Cheese Delight for her dog treat recipe below!

 3 C White Whole-Wheat Flour